DJ Fresh (American DJ): Recent production

-Miracle & Nightmare On 10th Street is a double disc collaboration album between J. Stalin and DJ.Fresh, released on July 16, 2013.
+Miracle & Nightmare On 10th Street (Deluxe Edition) is a double disc collaboration album between J. Stalin and DJ.Fresh, released on July 16, 2013.
 It peaked at #61 on the R&B/Hip-Hop Albums chart and at #28 on the Heatseekers Albums chart.

-He also released the album Feet Match the Paint with Mitchy Slick in 2013, and in 2014 he released his Boomin' System Mixtape, which has guest artists such as Scarface and Kendrick Lamar.
+He also released the album Feet Match The Paint with Mitchy Slick in 2013, and in 2014 he released his Boomin' System Mixtape, which has guest artists such as Scarface and Kendrick Lamar.
 The mixtape was received positively, and a review by Complex praised the variety and unpredictability of the production styles.

 Style, equipment

 DJ.Fresh incorporates a variety of styles in his production, including hip hop, EDM, house, jazz, and R&B, though he self-identifies as more of an R&B than a hip hop producer.
 He uses analog equipment including turntables and vinyl, and a MIDI controller keyboard.
 He also uses Ableton Live and occasionally brings in live instrumentation.